Tom and Jerry: Tom and Jerry speaking

 Although many supporting and minor characters speak, Tom and Jerry rarely do so themselves.
 One exception is The Lonesome Mouse where they speak several times briefly, primarily Jerry, to contrive to get Tom back into the house.
 Tom more often sings while wooing female cats.
 For example, Tom sings Louis Jordan's "Is You Is or Is You Ain't My Baby" in the 1946 short Solid Serenade.
-In that short and Zoot Cat, Tom woos female cats using a deep, heavily French-accented voice in imitation of then-popular leading man, actor Charles Boyer.
+In that short and Zoot Cat, Tom woos female cats using a deep, heavily French-accented voice in imitation of a then-popular leading man, actor Charles Boyer.

 At the end of The Million Dollar Cat, after beginning to antagonize Jerry he says, "Gee, I'm throwin' away a million dollars...
 BUT I'M HAPPY!".
-In Tom and Jerry: The Magic Ring, Jerry says, "No, no, no, no, no." when choosing the shop to remove his ring.
 In The Mouse Comes to Dinner, Tom speaks to his girlfriend Toots while inadvertently sitting on a stove: "Say, what's cookin'?", to which Toots replies "You are, stupid."
+In Tom and Jerry: The Magic Ring, Jerry says, "No, no, no, no, no" when choosing the shop to remove his ring.

 Another instance of speech comes in Solid Serenade and The Framed Cat, where Tom directs Spike through a few dog tricks in a dog-trainer manner.
 In Puss Gets the Boot, Jerry begs and prays for his life when Tom catches him by the tail.
 Jerry has whispered in Tom's ear on several occasions.
 In Love Me, Love My Mouse, Jerry calls Toots "Mama".